 Memorandum of Understanding

-The Joint ILAC-IAF-OIML Memorandum of Understanding (MoU) was signed on 16 October 2014 in Vancouver, Canada.
+The Joint ILAC-IAF-OIML Memorandum of Understanding (MoU) was signed on 10 October 2018 in Hamburg, Germany.

 Relevance of International Agreements

 The Joint BIPM-OIML-ILAC Declaration 2006 on the relevance of various international agreements on metrology to trade, legislation and standardisation.
 This statement is a reflection of the ongoing close cooperation between ILAC, BIPM and OIML and promotes the use of the three existing Mutual Recognition Arrangements.

 “In my capacity as OIML Liaison Officer with ILAC and the IAF, and as Executive Secretary of the OIML Certification System (OIML-CS) at the Bureau International de Métrologie Légale (BIML), I am honoured to support the ILAC/IAF International Accreditation Day.

 “Legal Metrology has a great impact on the economy and on society, since it provides credible measurements for trade, health, safety, environmental protection and law enforcement.
 As technology continues to advance, the need for Legal Metrology becomes increasingly felt and developing partnerships to keep up with these changes continues to be a priority for the OIML.

 “Legal Metrology also facilitates data exchange and contributes to reducing the necessity to duplicate measurements.
 To this end, the OIML publishes International Recommendations which are model technical regulations to be used in each Member State as a basis for developing national regulations and which are in fact “international standards” in the sense of the World Trade Organization Technical Barriers to Trade (WTO TBT) Agreement.